Change the Tax Treatment of Capital Gains From Sales of Inherited Assets

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-Under this option, taxpayers would generally adopt the adjusted basis of the decedent—known as carryover basis—on assets they inherit.
-As a result, the decedent's unrealized capital gains would be taxed at the heirs' tax rate when they eventually sell the assets.
-(For bequeathed assets that would be subject to both the estate tax and capital gains tax, this option would adjust the basis of some of those assets to minimize the extent to which both taxes would apply to the appreciation in value.)
-If implemented, this option would increase revenues by $68 billion from 2017 through 2026, the staff of the Joint Committee on Taxation estimates.
+Under this option, taxpayers would generally adopt the adjusted basis of the decedent (known as carryover basis) on assets they inherit.
+As a result, the decedent’s unrealized capital gain would be taxed at the heirs’ tax rate when they eventually sell the assets.
+(This option would adjust the basis of some bequeathed assets that would be subject to both the estate tax and the capital gains tax.
+That adjustment would minimize the extent to which the asset’s appreciation in value would be subject to both taxes.)